Atlanta awaits decision on charges in black man’s killing

 Garrett Rolfe, the officer who shot the 27-year-old Brooks on Friday night at a fast-food restaurant, was fired after the killing.
 Another officer, Devin Brosnan, was put on desk duty.

-The shooting sparked new demonstrations in Georgia’s capital after the sometimes turbulent protests that erupted in Atlanta and across the U.S. in response to George Floyd’s death May 25 in Minneapolis.
+The shooting sparked new demonstrations in Georgia’s capital after the sometimes turbulent protests that erupted in Atlanta and across the U.S. in response to George Floyd’s death May 25 in Minneapolis under the knee of a white officer.
 The Wendy’s where Brooks was shot was burned down after his killing.

 Atlanta Police Chief Erika Shields resigned less than 24 hours after Brooks died.